‘The View’ Host Doesn’t Back Down, Calls Donald Trump ‘Illegitimate President’

 She also noted there were 22,000 total troops that arrived and 300 military helicopters overheard delivering food and water to the island.
 Hostin explained such a response can be done when a president cares enough to make it happen, as reported by Raw Story.

-Huntsman cut into Hostin’s comments, explaining that she didn’t think it was fair to call Trump was a dictator, but Hostin stood by her remarks of the previous day.
+Huntsman cut into Hostin’s comments, explaining that she didn’t think it was fair to call Trump a dictator, but Hostin stood by her remarks of the previous day.

 “I think it’s too generous!” she exclaimed.